physimals/asl-docs/basilcmd.rst

 **Exchange and residue functions**

-As well as the single well-mixed tissue compartment model in whihc the residue function just accounts for T1 decay (and a small venous outflow), BASIL includes two-compartment exchange models as described in the following papers:
+As well as the single well-mixed tissue compartment model in which the residue function just accounts for T1 decay (and a small venous outflow), BASIL includes two-compartment exchange models as described in the following papers: